grisuno/strass_strassen/README.md

 Response: Correct.
 Experiments on 3×3 matrices failed.
 I claim only what I demonstrate.
 The engineering protocol is specific to Strassen.
 Whether it generalizes to other algorithms is an open question.

-Criticism: Your gradient noise scale measurements show GNS=0 everywhere, which invalidates claims about gradient dynamics.

-Response: The reviewer is correct that my GNS calculation is buggy.
-However, I have validated the κ metric through prospective prediction experiments that achieve AUC = 1.000.
-This validates the practical utility of gradient covariance analysis even without reliable GNS measurements.
-The mechanism is now grounded in validated prediction rather than speculative measurement.

 ### 12.6 Future Theory Work